Internships

 Intern

-The Extension Internship Program gives exceptional undergraduate Wildcats the opportunity to work in communities across the Granite State.
+The Extension Internship and Small Family Fellows Programs give exceptional undergraduate Wildcats the opportunity to work in communities across the Granite State.

 Food & Agriculture:

-• Garden Therapy Intern (Goffstown, NH): This intern will work with Extension Master Gardner volunteers to blend Occupational, Physical, and/or Mental Therapy skills with gardening techniques to help clients gain skills, build self-esteem, and enhance their quality of life.
+• Therapy Through Gardening Intern (Goffstown, N.H.).
+The therapy through gardening intern will work with trained Extension Master Gardener volunteers to blend occupational, physical and/or mental therapy skills with gardening techniques to help clients gain skills, build self-esteem, and enhance their quality of life.

 Health & Well-Being: